RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 chewBBACA.py UniprotFinder -i schema_seed/ -t proteinID_Genome.tsv --cpu 10
 ```

-## Step 8: How to type genomes of interest using the cgMLST scheme
+## Step 8: How to identify the allelic profile of the genomes of interest using this cgMLST database for *P. aeruginosa*

 Necessary steps to run chewBBACA and type genomes of interest with the cgMLST schema.